-While Flux.jl stands as a prominent and versatile library for deep learning in Julia, and is the primary tool we use throughout this course, the Julia ecosystem for machine learning offers additional choices.
+While Flux.jl stands as a prominent and versatile library for deep learning in Julia, and serves as a primary tool for various applications, the Julia ecosystem for machine learning offers additional choices.
 Being aware of these alternatives can be beneficial, as different libraries might present varied design philosophies, cater to specific niches, or offer unique features that could be advantageous for certain projects or research directions.

 One of the notable alternatives to Flux.jl is Knet.jl.
 Developed at Koç University, Knet has been a long-standing presence in Julia's deep learning environment.
 Its design emphasizes simplicity and performance, particularly for dynamic computation graphs.